Garden Picture Blog

 place, but intends to stay.

 A few words about ourselves.
-We are both in
+We are both

-our sixties, and came from families who grew their own vegetables and flowers and had a 'general interest' in
+retired now, and came from families who grew their own vegetables and flowers and had a 'general interest' in

 gardening.
 We married in 1990.
 Lyn had lived here prior to this for ten years, she